rodrigosaito/amqpsender/README.md

 # amqpsender
-Command line for easily send messages to RabbitMQ
+Command line to easily send messages to RabbitMQ

 ## Installation